bigyihsuan/phono-word-gen/spec.md

 ### Syllables

 Defines all possible syllables in the language.
-Multiple syllable directives per file is allowed; all kinds of syllable will be randomly selected equally.
+Multiple syllable directives per file is allowed.
-If you do not want uniform randomness for syllables, explicitly wrap them in a weighted selection.

 ```ebnf
 syllable-definition = "syllable" ":" syllable-components line-ending ;